fjantunen/sev1/index.md

 - 🔗 Linked dashboards, screenshots, and metrics
 - 🟢 Examples of steady state and historic incidents
 - 🧠 SME contacts with Slack groups (e.g., `@api-team`, `@dba-team`)
-- 🧭 "What to check first" section
+- 🧭 'What to check first' section

 This becomes the first link shared in triage.
 Build it once, iterate, reuse it every time.